 - 0. Prior to coming to the lab read and write down a solution to Exercise 4.10 (Average of a sequence of Integers) in the D&D text. - 1.
 Introduce yourself to the lab assistants.
 Remember, they provide input to your subjective points! - 2.
 Find putty on your PC and drag it to your desktop. - 3.
-Use putty to log on to a CCC Linux machine in your own account. - 4.
-Create your own directory for the course (e.g. mkdir CS2303) and a separate directory below this directory for each lab and each program in CS2303 (11 directories in total).
-Begin working on Lab 1 in the appropriate directory. - 5.
+Use putty to log on onto a CCC Linux machine in your own account. - 4.
+Create your own directory for the course (e.g. mkdir CS2303). - 5.
 Use an editor (e.g., emacs or vi) to create a C program from your solution in step 0. - 6.
 Use the gcc compiler to create an executable program that satisfies Exercise 4.10. - 7.
 Test the program under several sets of your own test data. - 8.
-Create a README file that contains any useful information to assist in the grading of your Lab 1 program. - 9.
+Create a README file that contains any useful information to assist in the grading of your lab1 program. - 9.
 Create a tarred file\ that contains the source file and the README file. - 10.
-Use the Linux version of 'turnin'\\ to turn-in the tarred file.
-[The deadline for all lab turn-ins is 24 hours after the beginning of your assigned lab.
-No partial credit is given for late labs!!!]
+Use the Unix version of the 'turnin'\\ to turn-in the tarred file.
+[The deadline for all lab turn-ins is 24 hours after the beginning of your assigned lab.]